Skin Tag Removal, Treatment and Removal of

-These are examples of blemishes that can be precisely, safely and gently treated/removed in clinic.
+These are examples of cutaneous blemishes that can be precisely, safely and gently treated/removed in clinic.
 Appointments include full consultation under dermatoscope, recording of blemishes, treatment and/or removal and aftercare.
 If subsequent appointments will be required you will be advised during your appointment.
-Advanced, aesthetic electrolysis, using diathermy & electrocoagulation, has been used since the early 1900’s to treat this vast array of blemishes.
+Advanced, aesthetic electrolysis, using diathermy & electrocoagulation, has been used for many years to treat this vast array of blemishes.
 For certain blemishes and when deemed more appropriate, we use nitrous oxide cryotherapy.

 Tina has been treating/removing these benign blemishes since 1997 and was also a national trainer for 18 years.